Lease Abstraction Services: When to Outsource vs. Automate

 What Services Don't Do Well

 Ongoing CAM data maintenance: Once a lease is abstracted, it needs to be updated when amendments are executed.
-Services are inefficient for this — you'd be sending a 2-page amendment to an outsourced provider every time a lease changes.
+Services are inefficient for this.
+You would be sending a 2-page amendment to an outsourced provider every time a lease changes.
 Software that maintains a living record is much better for ongoing maintenance.

 Real-time critical date tracking: Service providers deliver a point-in-time abstract.
 They don't send alerts when a renewal notice deadline is approaching or when an audit window is about to close.
 For critical date management, you need software or an internal system.